 Furler started taking photographs of steam engines early in his teenage years.
 He moved to higher quality still images in the mid-1930s with a bulky 8×10 view camera, and then began using a 4×5 Speed Graphic camera in the late 1930s, becoming a pioneer of railroad action photography.
 In 1941 he upgraded further to a 5×7 Speed Graphic.
 He believed the 5×7 proportion helped facilitate desirable train views.
 Furler generally sought classic, three-quarter angle action shots.
 He preferred direct light on the engine and perspective from moderate elevation.
 He liked to see lots of smoke, as long as the engine and train were not obscured.
 He also tried to capture the driving rods in a down position for a better view of the drivers and running gear.

 Don and Marie were married in 1942 and purchased their own home in Glen Rock, with the Erie Mainline directly across the street.
 Don frequently took photographs nearby and at least watched the passing of named trains whenever he was home.
-One day around 1943 there was an unexpected knock at their front door.
+One day some months later there was an unexpected knock at their front door.
 William J. “Bill” Smith extended his hand and introduced himself.
 Smith said he wanted to find out who was the fellow he was seeing so often by the tracks.
-Smith turned out to be the senior engineer on the Erie’s New York Division roster.
+Smith turned out to be a senior engineer on the Erie’s New York Division roster.
 He was regularly assigned to mid-morning Train #1, the westbound Erie Limited.
 Bill and his wife, Roberta, took the young newlyweds under their wing and became close family friends.
 After that, Furler usually got all the smoke he wanted for his photos when Smith was at the throttle.
 Smith made his last run in 1950, completing fifty-eight years of Erie service.

 Furler photographed railroads in northern New Jersey, southern New York, and eastern Pennsylvania extensively.
 He began traveling farther afield as steam was disappearing.
 The Erie, Delaware & Hudson, Lehigh & Hudson River, Lehigh & New England, Lehigh Valley, New York Ontario & Western, Reading, and Western Maryland were some of his favorite lines.
 He also appreciated electrified railways and transit, especially interurbans (e.g., Lehigh Valley Transit).
 Furler remained interested in railroads for his entire life but could never really learn to like diesels.
 After the demise of regular steam, he focused on steam excursions (e.g., Reading Rambles, Norfolk & Western’s Steam Program, and the revived Colorado narrow gauge lines).